-The Site forms a logical extension to Rolleston and will provide a compact and consolidated urban form for the town, linking the existing urban area with the District Park.
+The Site forms a logical extension to Rolleston and will provide a compact and consolidated urban form for the town, linking to the existing and planned urban area.
+The Site is not an isolated pocket sitting in a rural setting.